W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/vii-creation-and-communication/index.md

 ⁶Creation and communication are synonymous.
 ⁷God created every mind by communicating God’s Mind to every mind, thus establishing every mind forever as a channel for the reception of God’s Mind and Will.
 ⁸Since only beings of a like order can truly communicate, God’s creations naturally communicate with God and like God.
-⁹The communication of God’s-creations with God is perfectly abstract, since communication’s quality is universal in application and not subject to any judgement, any exception or any alteration.
+⁹The communication of God’s-creations with God is perfectly abstract, since communication’s quality is universal in application and not subject to any judgment, any exception or any alteration.
 ¹⁰God created you by communication and for communication.
 ¹¹The mind can distort the-mind’s function, but the mind cannot endow the-mind’s-self with functions the mind was not given.
 ¹²That is why the mind cannot totally lose the ability to communicate, even though the mind may refuse to utilise the ability to communicate on behalf of being.